jump85/HybridAIQuantum-Challenge/README.md

   Interactive Jupyter notebooks for demonstration, exploration, and analysis.
 Notebooks serve as an all-in-one code that maps what is in the source files.

 - **`data/`**
-  Holds the dataset of the MNIST files.
+  - Holds the dataset of the MNIST files. `train.csv` and `test.csv` files (the reduced MNIST dataset).
+  - `pca_model.pkl`: The PCA model used to reduce the dimensionality of the images.
+This model is automatically generated during training and can be reused in subsequent experiments (including the quantum embedding pipeline).

 - **`results/`**
   Where outputs are saved.
+Stores all the outputs, including visualizations and performance reports.

 ---